roadsnail/Pi-ve/README.md

 * Heating and Water Off/On switching.

-* Timed On/Off periods for 7 days and up to 8 programmable 'On' periods per day (Time Slots) are available for boiler control of heating and hot water.
+* Timed 'On' periods for 7 days and up to 8 programmable 'On' periods per day (Time Slots) are available for boiler control of heating and hot water.
+A thermostat setpoint value can be set for each 'On'
+Time Slot period allowing CH thermostat settings to be changed during a 24hr period.

 * An 'Override Timer' function is available allowing the current state of CH or HW to be changed for the duration of a time slot (either off to on OR on to off).